dotnet/docfx/Documentation/tutorial/howto_filter_out_unwanted_apis_attributes.md

 How-to: Filter Out Unwanted APIs or Attributes
 ================================

 A filter configuration file is in [YAML](http://www.yaml.org/spec/1.2/spec.html) format.
-You may filter out unwanted APIs or Attributes by providing a filter configuration file and specifying its path.
+You may filter out unwanted APIs or attributes by providing a filter configuration file and specifying its path.

 Specifying the filter configuration file path
 -----------------------------------------